moderntribe/square-one/dev/docker/README.md

    sudo service systemd-resolved stop
    ```

-2. open the file `/etc/NetworkManager/NetworkManager.conf` and add to the `main` section:
+2. Open the file `/etc/NetworkManager/NetworkManager.conf` and add to the `main` section:

    ```
    dns=default